aweymo/cs_howto/index.md

   media:
     image: uploads/uploads/2022/browse.gif
     alt_text: ''
+- template: content-feature
+  block: feature-1
+  media_alignment: Right
+  headline: "<strong>Using the Map,</strong>"
+  content: you can understand the geospatial relationship between documents, quickly
+    view the essential metadata and visit full records of the documents.
+  slug: map2
+  media:
+    image: uploads/uploads/2022/map_2-02.gif
+    alt_text: ''
+- template: content-feature
+  block: feature-1
+  media_alignment: Left
+  headline: "<strong>Within Data,</strong>"
+  content: you can download the entire data set in Excel or CSV to pursue your own
+    research.
+Exploring the individual record pages, you can view the full metadata for the item.
+PDF items can be read visually or using text to speech directly from the item window or expanded and read using the "download PDF" button.
+Image files can be expanded and zoomed in on with a light box functionality.
+  slug: data2
+  media:
+    image: uploads/uploads/2022/data.gif
+    alt_text: ''
 - template: detail-content
   block: text-1
   content: "<p>you can sort items chronologically or by title.
 You can engage with